 You can make getting the clue dependent on completing a task, like this visitor did with her Amazing Race Party.

 For older kids, teens and adults, following a set of clues to a treasure can be a lot of fun.
 You'll want it to be challenging for the age group, but doable.
-Treasure Adventure offers treasure hunting ideas that are easy, medium or hard, and also theme based if you want it!

 For small children, the best was to seek treasure works basically like searching for Easter eggs.
 While the children are distracted, have a helper hide the objects they’ll need to find around your party site.
 If you hide them before the party they can sometimes be found and moved or played with, making them impossible to find when the time comes.
 Show the kids what the object that they will be looking for looks like and then have them go collecting!
 You might specify “one per kid”, or “three per kid”.
 That way one child won’t take a bunch, leaving none for another child to find.
 Always hide a few extra for those that are hard to find.
 Ideas of treasures to find are Goody Bags or theme related objects – For example, at a Dinosaur party, kids could search for dinosaur figurines.